SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what/index.md

                     What are language specific Features on Demand and do I need them?
                   </li>
                   <li>
-                    <strong>What on earth do I need to do to deploy Windows 10 as another language (completely localised for a user in their most comfortable language), without a million different ISOs on my Distribution Points and in my task sequence, and not screw with the InstallLanguage / default system language? (if you're not familiar with the "InstallLanguage" issue, you will be after you've read this)</strong>
+                    **What on earth do I need to do to deploy Windows 10 as another language (completely localised for a user in their most comfortable language), without a million different ISOs on my Distribution Points and in my task sequence, and not screw with the InstallLanguage / default system language? (if you're not familiar with the "InstallLanguage" issue, you will be after you've read this)**
                   </li>
                 </ul>